mathiasertl/django-ca/docs/source/cli/cas.rst

 ==========

 :command:`manage.py init_ca` will add mandatory and common extensions for certificate authorities automatically.
-In most cases, the only extension you really should think about is the :ref:`cli_cas_basic_constraints` extension, in case you ever want to create intermediate certificate authorities.
+In most cases, the only extension you really should think about is the *path length* in the :ref:`cli_cas_basic_constraints` extension, in case you ever want to create intermediate certificate authorities.
 Only extensions that make sense in the context of a certificate authority can be added here.